 The panel reviewed the Master Research Projects of fifteen graduates of the programme with different grades and from different tracks.
 In the Master Research Projects, students are to demonstrate having attained all of the intended learning outcomes of the programme.
-The average grade for the Master Research Projects of the last three years was 8.3.
-Four out of the twelve graduates of the past three years were awarded cum laude.
+The average grade for the Master Research Projects of the last three years was 8.1.
+In the past three years, 29 % of the graduates was awarded cum laude.

 Every year, two extra-curricular events are scheduled to inform students about the professional field and career opportunities.
-The Internship in the curriculum allows students to be acquainted with the professional field and to consider career options.
 The External Advisory Board, consisting of professional field representatives from for the programme relevant industries, advises programme management regularly on the alignment of the programme to professional practice requirements.

 The programme graduates either find positions in the professional field or proceed to PhD trajectories, pursuing careers in academia.
 The vast majority of the graduates find suitable positions shortly after graduation.
-About 33 % of the graduates of the programme find positions as PhD students, 42 % of them are employed as data scientists, and 25 % find jobs at IT companies.
+About 18 % of the graduates of the programme find positions as PhD students, 23 % of them are employed by data science companies, 12 % find jobs at IT companies, and 6 % become teachers.